 A wood cutting board is one of the most actively used kitchenware items in your home.
 In order to keep it looking great, and remain a long lasting accessory in your kitchen, it’s important that you give your cutting board the proper care it requires.
+Any wood cutting board that is used on a daily basis needs to be regularily treated once a week to avoid cracks and maintain quality.

 To avoid bacteria, it’s important that you wash your cutting board immediately after use.
 Wipe the cutting board with hot soapy water, rinse it with hot water only and just wipe it dry with a clean dish towel.
 Store the cutting board in an upright position and in a dry area.